 The palace gate is protected by a carved eagle, the symbol of military force, and a phallus, the symbol of circumcision and thus nobility.
 Succeeding rulers built (and destroyed) a number of other palaces on the premises; there are ruins scattered about.
 There is also a replica of King Andrianampoinimerina’s palace at Ambohimanga.

-The Rova is also the resting place of the country’s greatest monarchs: the most imposing stone tombs are located to the left of the main gate.
+The Rova is the resting place of the country’s greatest monarchs: the most imposing stone tombs are located left of the main gate.
 The plain grey ones are those of kings, while the queens’ are painted red (red was the colour of nobility).

 Remember that it is fady (taboo) to point your finger directly at the royal tombs or the palace itself.
-The Rova, which can be seen from almost anywhere in Tana, is located at the very top of Haute-Ville.
-A taxi here is likely to cost around Ar10,000.
+The Rova, which can be seen from almost anywhere in Tana, is at the very top of Haute-Ville, with wonderful views from the grounds.